algosup/2022-Project-Artificial-Intelligence-Group-E/Documents/Functional_Specifications.md

 ### Risks and assumptions

 - We can expect poor voice recognition from the device.
-- How to collect/produce voice sample with sufficient quality and quantity for the learning process.
+- Collect/produce voice sample with sufficient quality and quantity for the learning process.
 - Privacy and confidentiality of the data, how can we be sure that the conversations are not recorded and/or used for something else than detecting languages.

 ### Requirements

-- Speaking in english or in french
+- Create a device that can listen to conversations.
+- Be able to detect when English is spoken or when French is spoken.

 ### Configuration

-- You need a nanocomputer[^1] like 'Raspberry PI' or 'Arduino'
+- You need a nanocomputer[^1] like 'Arduino[^2]' or 'Raspberry PI[^3]' (in our case, 'Raspberry PI').
+- A basic microphone.
+More quality it is, better are the results.

 ### Non Functional Requirements

 - Other languages should be detected.
-- Calculate the percentage of languages spoken
+- Calculate the percentage of languages spoken.

 ### Privacy & Security